nickkeepfer/GitWorkshop/01-Initial-Setup/README.md

 In Linux, you can open up a terminal using the GUI or simply use the shortcut button combination `ctrl`+`alt`+`t`

 ### MacOS
-In Macos, you can use `command`+`spacebar` to open the search utility. then just type `terminal` and click on the result `Terminal.app`, a terminal will be opened for you.
+In MacOS, you can use `command`+`spacebar` to open the search utility.
+Then just type `terminal` and click on the result `Terminal.app`, a terminal will be opened for you.

 ## Installing Git